ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/hub-sink-replication/replication-sink-task.markdown

      Sink to Hub replication.

          {INFO: }
-         Note that only prefixes that are defined in both lists will actully be replicated.
+         Note that only prefixes that are defined in **both** lists will be replicated.
          {INFO/}

 {PANEL/}